Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 <p>Next we store the arguments passed to our program in a temporary variable
 and sanitise them for entry into ~/.bash_history.
-Specifically, we use sed to put all input arguments on one line wrap the command by single quotes each the argument, also we put an extra single quote next to any pre-existing single quotes in the raw argument (e.g. badly named files).
+Specifically, we use sed to put all input arguments on one line and wrap each one with single quotes, also we put an extra single quote next to any pre-existing single quotes in the raw arguments (e.g. badly named files).
 This has the effect that the quote in the argument itself is respected as such:</p>

 {% highlight bash %}